Getting MoRE out of Mixture of Language Model Reasoning Experts: Improves Selective QA

-Apart from being more generalizable, the MoPE system has the important benefit of being more interpretable since users can understand how the system derives the final answer by inspecting each expert's prediction and the answer selection process.
-We demonstrate the benefits of such interpretability via evaluation on automatic abstention and human abstention for selective \qa{}.
+The previous section has confirmed the generalizability strength of \mope{}, but it is still far from perfect.
+In fact, it is impossible for any \qa{} system to be perfectly accurate on all questions, thus highlighting the importance of abstention---the system should not output an answer when it is likely to be wrong.
+For this goal, \mope{} has the important advantage of being more interpretable since users can understand how the system derives the final answer by inspecting each expert's prediction and the answer selection process.
+We demonstrate the benefits of such interpretability via evaluation on automatic abstention as well as human abstention.